Skip to main content

 • Minors can access MitID from the age of 13 years.
 This is to access various self-service solutions, i.e. online banking or tax information for minors in spare time employment.
 However, the use of self-service solutions is contingent on the solution's own age limit, not the possession of MitID.

-• The Danish Consumer Ombudsman has published guidelines regarding marketing towards children and minors, including guidelines and recommendations on labelling of commercial content.
+• The Danish Consumer Ombudsman has published guidelines regarding marketing towards children and minors, including guidelines and recommendations on the labelling of commercial content.
 The guidelines and recommendations are non-statutory.
 However, the guidelines have been negotiated with industry organisations and other relevant actors and are an expression of best practice.
 The guidelines explain how the Consumer Ombudsman interprets the laws under the institution's supervision.

 Table 5: Topic summary - pillar 1: safe digital experiences

-In placeIn developmentNot in placeOther
+In placeIn developmentOther activityNot in place

-Codes of practice of digital services X
+Codes of practice X

 Definition of harmful content X